 Kansas City Area Transportation Authority "CWCKC Bus Pass Program" (All Eligible Students)

 To support our mission, increase accessibility for all families, and assist our students in achieving high levels of attendance, our CWCKC Bus Pass Program provides qualifying families with a renewable 31-day bus pass.
 This unlimited ride pass for KCATA supports families who ride the bus to bring their students to CWCKC for the entire school year.

 KC Care Clinic

-A health insurance Navigator with the Kansas City CARE Clinic is on site at CWCKC for several visits during open enrollment to answer questions for all families about health insurance, and help enroll individuals and families in Marketplace plans or Medicaid.
+A health insurance Navigator with the Kansas City CARE Clinic is available to meet with CWCKC families during open enrollment to answer questions for all families about health insurance, and help enroll individuals and families in Marketplace plans or Medicaid.
 The Clinic also shares information about important changes to insurance with offers to help families make needed updates.